• Menu

 When Edward settled in Baxter Springs, Kansas, he partnered with Charles Schifferdecker in the brewing business.
 Together they made their move to Joplin in 1875 where both became the foremost capitalists and philanthropists of the district and built spectacular homes next door to each other.
 Both Edward & Margaretha were born in Germany.

 Worldly success was pleasant, but it could not balance personal tragedy.
 The latter was no stranger to Edward Zelleken, he suffered the loss of three of his seven children; Willie at the age of 2, daughter, Tillie, died just before her wedding and so was buried in her bridal gown.
 And, son Frank also died before his father.
-Another heartache was his oldest daughter, Annie Zelleken Comerford which has her own story further down in the brochure.
+Another heartache was his oldest daughter, Annie Zelleken Comerford which has her own story Here.

 Mr. Zelleken died in 1920 and left the house to his daughter Alvina Zelleken Dwyer.
 Seven of the nine members of Edward Zelleken’s family are buried at Mount Hope Cemetery in Webb City, Missouri.